WayOfCon/senior-capstone/PITCHME.md

 - Pòmò
 - breaking the ink
 - ink wash technique
-- 'mixing dilluted and saturated paint' = texture
+- 'mixing dilluted and saturated paint' = texture, tonality

----
+- first to paint in monochrome
-- 倡導單純地以墨色作畫的技法，首創「破墨法」，趁墨色未乾時，將濃、淡墨互破，相互滲透掩映，以達到鮮活的效果。
+- thinkining people art
-po mo 'breaking the ink'
-- think the variance
-- pioneered scholars painting?
-  - black and white, "breaking the brush"?
+- wenrenhua (literati painting), 'man could not be a great painter unless he was also a scholar and gentleman.'

 +++?image=template/img/wang-wei_wangchuan.jpg&size=cover